freyste/freyste.github.io/ongoing.md

 The three projects I am currently working on are:

-- Build a Hydroponics system
+- Learn to fly an RC plane

 - Learn to Handstand